oxygen-dioxide/OpenUtau-Wiki/FAQ.md

 ## Red pitch line goes everywhere.
 - The ust or midi file may have a bad tempo set, like 50000.

+## Is there a default voicebank/mascot?
+Can I provide a default voicebank/mascot?
+- There is no default character, and no intention of creating a default character.
+Please do not offer one.